MarcoPolo/storetheindex-deployment/readme.md

 2. Deployer likely has a much faster network connection to the target server than you do locally.

+Ideally we could still run the deploy command locally and have the build and copy happen remotely, but that's [not supported yet](https://github.com/serokell/deploy-rs/issues/12) by the deploy-rs tool.

 Note that an initial deployment to a new server will fail because the deployer doesn't know to trust the remote server's public key.
 To check this run `ssh-to-deployer ssh $INDEXER_IP echo ok`.